-In addition to releasing their 2017-18 Piano Syllabus ABRSM simultaneously brought out a brand new “Prep Test” for piano, with assessments available from January 2017.
+Alongside their 2017-18 Piano Syllabus, ABRSM simultaneously brought out a brand new “Prep Test” for piano assessments from January 2017.

 This is actually the first time that the exam board have updated the syllabus and pieces for their piano Prep Test since January 1999, so it’s great to see that it has finally been refreshed and given a revamp.